getphyllo/phyllo-connect-reactnative/README.md

 ## Configuring the SDK

-In your react-native project directory:
+In your React Native project directory:

 ```sh
 npm install react-native-phyllo-connect